w3f/General-Grants-Program/grants/polkadot_stack.md

 The Web3 Foundation's [General Grants Program](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md)
 and [Open Grants Program](https://github.com/w3f/Open-Grants-Program) are focused on funding development work to build out all layers of the Polkadot Tech Stack.
 Please use the preceding links to apply for funding for relevant projects.

 To get a better understanding of the projects we consider most relevant you can explore a detailed breakdown of the various layers of stack, below.
 We divide each of the layers into the various *components* which we feel are most important.
-We then highlight some of the *exisiting projects* that address these components as well as *some projects we would like to fund*.
+We then highlight some of the *exisiting projects* that address these components as well as some *specific projects we would like to fund*.

 We typically like to fund more than one project for each component so if you see a component with 1 or 0 exisiting projects then it's likely that we would consider an application in this area.
 In order to consider funding a proposal that addresses a component with many existing projects then we would need to be persuaded that this proposal brought unique value to the ecosystem.
 Such value could be in many forms including but not limited to differentiated functionality, better user experience, the attraction of new users to the ecosystem or a high-likelihood that the technology would be maintained for a long period of time.